DorianGrey/ng-webpack-template/README.md

 ```
 npm install -g yarn
 ```
 Alternatively, you might use good old `npm`, if you REALLY want to.
+If that is the case, just replace the `yarn` part of the commands listed below with `npm`

 ## Project structure